raunakshukla15/derma-ai/README.md

 Run the application in Terminal : python app.py
 Open http://127.0.0.1:7860 in your browser

+~ IMPORTANT ~
+Current Model Scope

+This version of "Derma AI" supports detection of Only the following 5 skin diseases.

+- Ringworm
+- Psoriasis
+- Scabies
+- Eczema
+- Acne

+**Note**
+The model is trained only on these conditions.
+Uploading images of other skin diseases may produce.
+*incorrect or unreliable results*.

+Future updates will expand disease coverage ✅

 Disclaimer : This application is not a medical diagnosis tool.
 Always consult a qualified healthcare professional for medical advice.